jacqmhong/sales-conversation-flow-prediction/README.md

 ## Technologies Used
 * **Machine Learning:** Sentence-BERT, LSTMs, Markov models, PCA, KMeans.
 * **Backend:** Flask APIs with error handling, rate limiting, and model caching.
-* **Experiment Tracking:** MLflow for logging metrics and version control.
+* **Experiment Tracking:** MLflow for logging metrics, model versioning, and performance tracking.
+* **Model Registry:** Centralized YAML-based model registry for version control and traceability.
 * **Deployment:** Docker for containerization.
-* **Monitoring:** Drift detection and retraining workflows.
+* **Monitoring:** Drift detection, retraining workflows, and automated integration of updated models.

 ## Future Enhancements

 1. **Improved Label Generation**
     * Refine current labels for better prediction accuracy.
-    * Add a label for outcomes like "Demo Booked," "Follow-Up Call Needed," and "Prospect Lost" to predict the likelihood of achieving favorable results.
+    * Introduce outcome-oriented labels such as “Demo Booked,” “Follow-Up Call Needed,” and “Prospect Lost” to enable predicting the likelihood of achieving favorable results based on conversation history (eg. the first half of a conversation).
-      * In addition: Suggest next-best actions to maximize the likelihood of desired results.
+      * Recommend next-best actions to maximize the likelihood of desired outcomes, such as booking a demo or making a sale.
 2. **Scalability**
     * Asynchronous predictions for real-time performance.
     * Cloud deployment with load balancing.